tobimori/paywallr/README.md

 ### FUNKE Mediengruppe (e.g. Hamburger Abendblatt, Berliner Morgenpost, Thüringer Allgemeine, Westfalenpost)

-The CMS of the FUNKE Mediengruppe provides the complete article and deletes it afterwards.
-Unpaywall simply removes any scripts from the site.
+The CMS of the FUNKE Mediengruppe uses a solution by Piano, where the content gets removed afterwards.
+This script is easily blocked and requires no further work.

 ### VRM (e.g. Mittelhessen, Echo Online, Allgemeine Zeitung)